21st Century Fox is committed to minimizing our environmental impacts, growing renewably, and inspiring others to take action.

 To help 21st Century Fox achieve its long-term vision, we are focusing our sustainability efforts on the following environmental issues: carbon, waste, water, and clean energy. expand

 We will work to address our impacts through several key areas of our business, including audiences, distribution, colleagues, facilities, productions, and supply chain.
-Click the icons below to view the related targets.
+Click each target below to see an update on how we're doing.

 All targets against a 2013 baseline.